trackmania-rl/tmrl/README.md

 ### Distant training architecture:

-To train our model, we developed a client-server framework on the model of [Ray RLlib](https://docs.ray.io/en/latest/rllib.html).
+`tmrl` is based on a client-server framework on the model of [Ray RLlib](https://docs.ray.io/en/latest/rllib.html).
 Our client-server architecture is not secured and it is not meant to compete with Ray, but it is much simpler to modify in order to implement ad-hoc pipelines and works on both Windows and Linux.

 We collect training samples from several rollout workers, typically several computers and/or robots.